nathanielwendt/Etch/README.md

    If your Android project does not have a git repository, simply use <code> git clone [url-to-this-repo]

-2. In Android Studio, right click on the Etch directory and select Make module ...

 3. In the project settings.gradle file, add: <code> ':etch'</code>

 4. In your project's module (typically named 'app'), edit build.gradle to include the following lines: <code> dependencies {